(855) 575-6376

 Harmful Asbestos Exposure in Rental Properties in New York

 Being exposed to asbestos can result in these fibers being inhaled or ingested and lodged within the body’s tissues.
+Disturbing asbestos-containing materials during activities such as sanding, scraping textured ceilings, or removing walls and insulation can release asbestos fibers into the air, posing significant health risks to occupants and workers.
 This can lead to harmful scarring, the growth of cancerous tumors, and other health issues.

-What Apartment Materials Are Most Likely to Lead to Asbestos Exposure?
+What Apartment Materials Are Most Likely to Lead to Asbestos Containing Materials Exposure?

 Most illnesses connected to asbestos are chronic or incurable.
 Unfortunately, many tenants living in rental units throughout New York are at risk of asbestos exposure.
 This is because many products used during the construction of new buildings contained asbestos until about 1981, including: